jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 ## Schedule 6 — Regulations and orders revoked

-## Schedule 7 — Transitional and savings provisions relating to amendments to Act
+## Schedule 7 — Transitional, savings, and related provisions

+### Part 1 — Provisions relating to Hazardous Substances and New Organisms Amendment Act 2015

 ### 1 Interpretation
 In this schedule, unless the context otherwise requires,—